ankan-782/manage-landing-page-html-css-javascript/README.md

 - First of all I have learned how to design a full web app not only for normal users but also for screen readers.
 Although I knew basic accessibility about every application should be designed a way that screen readers can also go through every page.
 But during the project, I have learned and applied more accessibility settings.

 - I have learned and applied more css "base styles" and "reset styles" for any kind of web application.
 Without using any css framework.
-Just using vanila css.
+Just using vanilla css.
 One example is given below:

 ```css
 ul[role='list'],